burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 particular optimization, look at the assembly code.

-**Optimization:**
+**Performance Optimization:**

-Here we present materials presented by Charles E. Leiserson and his peers during the course [15].
+Here we present materials presented by Prof. Charles Leiserson, Prof. Julian Shun (and invited speakers) during the course [15] [Performance Engineering Of Software Systems, 2018](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/).

-1. **Select Good Algorithm.** The good assymptotically rate algorithm is not nessesary the fastest, however it's a good start heuristic.
+1. **Select Good Algorithm.** The good asymptotically rate algorithm is not necessarily the fastest, however, it's a good start heuristic.
+However, in some cases, reducing the work does not automatically reduce the algorithm running time due to computer hardware's complex nature, including instruction-level parallelism, caching, vectorization, branch prediction, etc.

-2. **Pack structure into bits.** If you have structure that stores intgeger with values you can facilitates bitfields in C/C++.
-This method save space, but to extract and set bits the read and write will be really coupled with bit operations.
+2. **Pack structure into bits.** If you have a structure that stores integers with values you can facilitate bitfields in C/C++.
+This method saves space, but to extract and set bits, the read and write will be coupled with bit operations.

     > Sometimes unpacking and decoding are the optimization, depending on whether more work is